jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 >  __--- [Like Stories of Old](https://youtu.be/if5YMnNKcNw?t=171)__

-> you can filter all your team members into broad categories based on skillfulness, determination, focus, kindness+integrity

-> I’ve had detailed conversations with many professors and it was apparent that most of them had themselves never applied concepts they were teaching.
-Their knowledge is restricted to the textbook and questions they have been asking for years in their exams.

-> Of a 168-hour week, 56 hours are typically spent sleeping and 40 hours earning money.
-That leaves 72 hours every week to watch cat videos on YouTube  -  this we call spare time.
->
-> __--- Alex Winkler__

 > Infeliz de mí, dice uno, porque tal cosa me aconteció.
 No, al contrario: Dichoso yo porque habiéndome ocurrido esto, continúo sin pena alguna, ni quebrantado por lo presente ni amedrentado por lo venidero.
 Una semejante desgracia hubiera podido ocurrir a cualquier otro; y éste no hubiera sabido continuar, como yo, sin apenarse.
 >
 > __--- Marco Aurelio, Meditaciones__

 ## Sayings
 > [Meaning is a jumper that you have to knit yourself](https://youtu.be/psaCM1j9LEM)